anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 keys are captured and while running the test cases, user would be able to inputs the required profile in place of actual inputs and artifacts.

-Also helps in Managing System under test configuration and multiple MANO / NFVi and related eco system management elements.
+Also helps in Managing System under test configuration and multiple MANO / NFVI and related eco system management elements.

 #### 5.3.8 Tenant & User management